drashland/website-v2/docs/sinco/v3.x/2_tutorials/3_page/2_evaluate.md

 ```

 Here you are going to create your headless browser instance, and navigate to
-https://drash.land.
+`https://drash.land`.
 Once the page has loaded, you will evaluate a few scripts
 that will get the document title and create a new element on the page.
 You will
 then assert that the page title is as expected, and also that a new element was
 added to the DOM.

-2. Create your config
+2. Create your config.

-A tsconfig.json file is required when targeting the DOM (using document syntax)
+A `tsconfig.json` file is required when targeting the DOM (using document
-to tell Deno that this is valid.
+syntax) to tell Deno that this is valid.

 ```json
 {